byron center museum and historical society

 an annual open house of our Museum for the Community

 Christmas Parade every year in thanks for all of the

 support that we receive through out the year.

 downstairs - completely renovated.

 Downstairs: General Store; Post

 We invite you to come get involved

-in the Byron Center Historical Society, your help
+in the Byron Center Museum and Historical Society.
+Your help

 and ideas will make it possible for us to keep

 offering interesting and informative programs to our